prasad47/fireAuth/README.md

 "# fireAuth"

 Note :-
-This is Purely a copy of https://github.com/uloga/fireauth/  I just cloned and updated to my repository for some experimentation purpose ...
+This is Purely a copy of https://github.com/uloga/fireauth/  I just cloned and updated to my repository for some experimentation purposes ...
 Thanks to you uloga